tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ## Authorize a user delegation SAS

 When a client accesses a Blob Storage resource with a user delegation SAS, the request to Azure Storage is authorized with the Azure AD credentials that were used to create the SAS.
 The role-based access control (RBAC) permissions that are granted for that Azure AD account, together with the permissions explicitly granted on the SAS, determine the client's access to the resource.
 This approach provides an additional level of security and helps you avoid having to store your account access key with your application code.
-For these reasons, creating an SAS by using Azure AD credentials is a security best practice.
+For these reasons, creating a SAS by using Azure AD credentials is a security best practice.

 The permissions granted to a client who possesses the SAS are the intersection of the permissions that were granted to the security principal that requested the user delegation key and the permissions that were granted to the resource on the SAS token using the `signedPermissions` (`sp`) field.
 If a permission that's granted to the security principal via RBAC isn't also granted on the SAS token, that permission isn't granted to the client who attempts to use the SAS to access the resource.
 When you're creating a user delegation SAS, make sure that the permissions granted via RBAC and the permissions granted via the SAS token both align to the level of access that's required by the client.